Congestion Control for Spraying with Congested Paths: Introduction

-\T{Contributions.} We introduce a fundamental model of throughput collapse induced by per-packet load-balancing.
-We assume a simple round-robin packet spraying scenario, where packets go through a congested path with probability $\problong$, while other paths stay uncongested, and exhibit a general rule for additive-increase multiplicative-decrease (AIMD) flows: \textit{Throughput collapses as $\Theta(1/\sqrt{\problong})$}.
-We show that it applies to the (1)~TCP, (2)~DCTCP, and (3)~Swift reordering-sensitive CCAs.
-We also demonstrate that the same asymptotic rule applies to two reordering-insensitive CCAs: (4)~FastFlow~\cite{fastflow}, which uses additive increase and both additive and multiplicative decrease, and relies on \textit{delay} and \textit{ECN} congestion signals, and (5)~a reordering-resilient Swift variant, which effectively only uses \textit{delay}.
-This proves that only solving reordering is insufficient.
+\T{Contributions.} In this paper, we make three main contributions.
+First, we introduce a fundamental model of throughput collapse induced by the joint use of packet spraying and ECMP.
+We assume a simple scenario where packets go through a congested path with probability $\problong$, while other paths stay uncongested.
+We demonstrate a general rule: \textit{Throughput collapses as $\Theta(1/\sqrt{\problong})$}.
+We prove that it applies to five different CCAs: (1)~TCP (New Reno); (2)~DCTCP; (3)~Swift; (4)~\smartt/\fastflow~\cite{fastflow}, the basis of the \n CCA in the UEC specification~\cite{uec} that is designed for packet spraying; and (5)~a reordering-resilient Swift variant.
+This occurs even though these CCAs use different congestion signals in different ways.

-We further validate the Swift and reordering-resilient Swift models through simulations and observe a good fit between models and simulations, using both random and round-robin packet-spraying simulations.

-To solve the per-packet multi-path collapse, we propose a \textit{median-based framework} that tracks recent congestion signals and responds based on their median value.
-This simple approach applies to a wide set of signals, and remains robust against varying per-packet multi-path signals.

-We focus our implementation and evaluation on Swift.
-We suggest and implement \textit{\name}, where we apply our median-based framework to a reordering-resilient Swift baseline.
-We also analyze several approaches for the history sizes to be used in the median computation, ultimately proposing a bounded-window one.
-We examine several multi-path scenarios: permutation scenarios where \name is either alone in the network or also suffers from the interference of single-path elephant background flows, and incast scenarios.
-Extensive evaluations using 3-layer fat-tree topologies show that \name improves the mean throughput and 99th-percentile FCT by up to 25\% in permutation scenarios compared to our baseline, using both the RPS and AR per-packet routing schemes.
-We also show that \name retains our baseline's tolerance to incast traffic, and retains Swift's performance in single-path scenarios.

-\textit{In summary, our main contributions are: (1)~the fundamental $\Theta(1/\sqrt{q})$ throughput-collapse rule for a large class of CCAs; and (2)~the median-based framework solution to fight per-packet multi-path throughput collapse. }